Submissions

 1. Empirical Review

 The journal welcomes reviews of empirical research and meta-analyses on topics relevant to community research and action.
-A wide range of empirical reviews may be appropriate, including reviews of quantitative or qualitative research, policy research, and community-based participatory research.
+A wide range of empirical reviews may be appropriate, including quantitative or qualitative research reviews, policy research, and community-based participatory research.
 Manuscripts should be 20-40 double−spaced pages, INCLUSIVE of references, tables and figures.

 Manuscript Style

-The Publication Manual of the American Psychological Association (6th Edition) should be used as the style guide for the preparation of manuscripts, particularly with respect to reporting research results, citing references, and reducing language bias.
+The Publication Manual of the American Psychological Association (7th Edition) should be used as the style guide for preparing manuscripts, particularly regarding reporting research results, citing references, and reducing language bias.

-The text should describe the background characteristics of participants; this may include information concerning participants’ gender, age, ethnicity, sexual orientation, disability status, and socioeconomic status.
+The text should describe the participants' background characteristics, which may include information concerning their gender, age, ethnicity, sexual orientation, disability status, and socioeconomic status.

 The author(s) should adhere to these requirements: